lagom/lagom/CONTRIBUTING.md

         * Features are forever, always think about whether a new feature really belongs to the core framework or if it should be implemented as a module
         * Code must conform to standard style guidelines and pass all tests
     6. New files must:
         * Have a Lightbend copyright header in the style of ``Copyright (C) 2009-2017 Lightbend Inc. <https://www.lightbend.com>``.
+Running `sbt compile` will automatically add missing copyright headers.
         * Not use ``@author`` tags since it does not encourage [Collective Code Ownership](http://www.extremeprogramming.org/rules/collective.html).
 3. Ensure that your commits are squashed.
-See the [Play working with git guide](https://playframework.com/documentation/latest/WorkingWithGit) for more information.
+See the [working with git guide](WorkingWithGit.md) for more information.
 4. Submit a pull request.

 If the pull request does not meet the above requirements then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
 No exceptions.